-In order to avoid an indefinite usage of the certificate when evolved attack methods would require a re-assessment of the product's resistance to state-of-the-art attack methods, the maximum validity of the certificate has been limited.
+In order to avoid an indefinite usage of the certificate when evolved attack methods would require a re-assessment of the products resistance to state of the art attack methods, the maximum validity of the certificate has been limited.
 Considering the specific legal circumstances this certificate will have a validity of 8 years combined with a regular mandatory re-assessment after every 2 years.
-The certificate issued on 12 December 2018 is valid until 11 December 2026.
-Furthermore, validity can be re-newed by re-certification.
+The certificate issued on 30 October 2020 is valid until 29 October 2028.
+Validity can be re-newed by re-certification.